 StoreName: The name of a specific store to connect to.
 This property is only required when creating an EntityFramework connection or when creating a connection using the dotNetRdf connection type.

 Configuration: The path to the RDF file that contains the configuration for the DotNetRDF connector.
-For more information please refer to the section :ref:Other Stores
+Only valid for connections with Type set to dotNetRdf.
+For more information please refer to the section :ref:Other\Stores